 All purpose nipple ointment

 Canadian paediatrician and breastfeeding specialist Jack Newman also has a similar protocol for sore nipples with his All Purpose Nipple Ointment (APNO) which contains a topical antibiotic, anti inflammatory and antifungal in one treatment.
-In this article Dr Newman describes the concentration of each ingredient in the cream and signposts to a website that offers compounding pharmacies in Canada and United States (US).
-Although APNO may not be available in your area or country, you may wish to discuss with your doctor whether a similar combination approach might be appropriate in your situation.
-However, not all authors are convinced about applying topical creams to nipples including APNO.3 One study of 151 women suggested that APNO wasn’t more effective for treating painful damaged nipples than using lanolin4 and another did not find that APNO significantly improved mothers’ pain.5
+However, not all authors are convinced about applying topical creams to nipples including APNO.9 One study of 151 women suggested that APNO wasn’t more effective for treating painful damaged nipples than using lanolin10 and another did not find that APNO significantly improved mothers’ pain.11 Doctor, breast surgeon and IBCLC Katrina Mitchell urges against using APNO saying that the various ingredients can cause allergy and other complications and other complications and that it is the steroid component that provides pain relief.12

 Covering a wound with a dressing that excludes air and water facilitates something called “moist wound healing”.
 Moist wound healing is said to increase the speed of healing, reduce scab formation and reduce pain.
 It is often recommended that moist wound healing is helpful for sore or cracked nipples and products commonly used as a dressing are purified lanolin (applied as an ointment), hydrogel dressings and petroleum based products eg vaseline.